ashenafee/Course-Archives/README.md

 Below are some screenshots of the web interface.

-Each section contains a mobile and desktop view.

 ### Home Page

-Table view of images below:

 | Desktop | Mobile |
 | ------- | ------ |